 - Intercultural and community development training will help you explore your cultural values, those of your host community, and your role as a Volunteer.
 Training will guide you in considering concepts of time, power dynamics and hierarchy, gender roles, communication styles, relationships and self, and resiliency.
 You will use the Self-Other-Bridge concept to help navigate through your intercultural experience.
 You will also participate in cultural events and learn about local history and way of life.

-You will be trained in health prevention, including basics on COVID-19, basic first aid, and treatment of medical illnesses found in-country.
 During the safety and security training sessions, you will learn how to reduce risks at home, at work, and during your travels.
 You will also learn various strategies for coping with unwanted attention, how to identify safety risks in-country, and about Peace Corps’ emergency response and support systems.

 Additional trainings during Volunteer service include in-service training after one to three months at your site, mid-service training, and close-of-service conference.
 In the spirit of learning, growing, building relations and collaborative engagement, local counterparts attend these in-service training events.
 You will also be with your Volunteer cohort for these trainings and attention will be paid to helping you also explore and honor the diversity of US Americans; strengthen community partnerships; demonstrate humility, and find pathways to make lasting impact during your unique service journey.